Getting started with Velocity¶

 online-mode setting to

-to connect to your server.
-Once you’re done, you should restart your server.
+allows Velocity to connect to your server.
+Once you’re done, you should

-However, this is a a minimal setup.
-Notably, since we’re not forwarding IPs and player information, the Minecraft server will assume you connected from offline mode.
-Velocity supports forwarding this information.
-See Configuring player information forwarding for more information about that.
+This is a minimal setup.
+Since we’re not forwarding IPs and player information, the Minecraft server will assume you connected from offline mode and will use a different UUID and display only the default Steve and Alex skins.
+However, Velocity can forward this information onto your Minecraft servers with some extra configuration.
+See Configuring player information forwarding to learn how to configure this feature.

 In this section, you downloaded and added your servers to the